289 Commando Troop, Royal Artillery

-The 289 Commando Troop originated as a parachute artillery regiment of the Territorial Army formed in London in 1956.
-It was transferred to the Royal Horse Artillery in 1960 and reduced to a battery in 1967.
+The 289 Commando Troop originated as a parachute artillery regiment of the Territorial Army.
+Formed in London in 1956, it was transferred to the Royal Horse Artillery in 1960 and reduced to a battery in 1967.
 In 1977 it was re-roled as a Commando battery before being reduced to a troop in 1999.
-It is now based in Plymouth as a detached part of 266 (Gloucestershire Volunteer Artillery) Battery where they perform the same Close Support Light Gun Role as part of 104 Regiment Royal Artillery, whilst also supporting 29 Commando Regiment in an unofficial role.
+It is now based in Plymouth as a detached part of 266 (Gloucestershire Volunteer Artillery) Battery, where it performs the same close support light gun role as part of 104 Regiment Royal Artillery, whilst also supporting 29 Commando Regiment in an unofficial role.

 History

 Regiment

 The post-Second World War Territorial Army included a single airborne division 16th Airborne Division.
 The division was disbanded in 1956 with the remaining units forming the 44th Independent Parachute Group (TA).
 On 31 October 1956, 289 Parachute Light Regiment, Royal Artillery (TA) was formed by the amalgamation of the 285th (Essex) Parachute Field Regiment RA and 292nd (5th London) Parachute Field Regiment.
 Both regiments had served with the 16th Airborne Division before amalgamation.
 The new regiment's number was the median of 285 and 292.
 The regiment consisted of: